BeichuanH/beichuan/_pages/about.md

 ======

 My doctoral studies (2018-2023) have focused on thermal analyses and optimization of propulsion systems for marine and vehicle applications, with particular interest in combustion engines using renewable fuels and electrification approaches employing hybrid driveline systems.
-The doctoral work was mainly with [Dr. Andreas Cronhjort](www.kth.se/profile/qwerty), [Professor.
-Mihai Mihaescu](www.kth.se/profile/mihaescu), and [Professor.
-Anders Christiansen Erlandsson](scholar.google.se/citations?user=Y5rj2A0AAAAJ&hl=en).
+The doctoral work was mainly with [Dr. Andreas Cronhjort](https://www.kth.se/profile/qwerty), [Professor.
+Mihai Mihaescu](https://www.kth.se/profile/mihaescu), and [Dr. Anders Christiansen Erlandsson](https://scholar.google.se/citations?user=Y5rj2A0AAAAJ&hl=en).
 My research was conducted in the KTH-CCGEx center and was funded by the Swedish Energy Agency (Energimyndigheten), KTH-CCGEx center and its industrial partners.

 From 2016 to 2018, I was a Licentiate student / research engineer at the [KTH Transport Planning division](https://www.byv.kth.se/en/avd/transportvetenskap/tet-1.790218) within the project of “Optimal Construction Operations”, which was funded by Volvo Construction Equipment (Construction Climate Challenge).
 My work at the Transport Planning division was about the optimal control application in construction operations.